Emergency Rescue EMS Airplane & Helicopter Accident Lawyers

 Emergency Rescue Services (EMS) Aircraft Accidents Demand Experience

-In addition to the aircraft, hospital, operator and pilot issues that can present challenges in successful litigation of medevac aircraft cases there are also a number of legal obstacles including the 1994 General Aviation Revitalization Act (GARA).
-GARA, which may be applicable in ambulatory airplane crash cases if the aircraft is more than 18 years old.
-GARA is not an insurmountable defense, and it is in public interest to hold manufacturers responsible for dangerous products.
-It is particularly in the public’s interest to bring to light any misrepresentations that a manufacturer made to the FAA.
-Kreindler has extensive experience overcoming GARA.
+In addition to the aircraft, hospital, operator, and pilot issues that can present challenges in the successful litigation of medevac aircraft cases there are also a number of legal obstacles including the 1994 General Aviation Revitalization Act (GARA).
+GARA, which could apply to ambulatory airplane crash cases if the aircraft is more than 18 years old.
+While GARA is not insurmountable, it is in the public interest to hold manufacturers responsible for dangerous products and bring to light any misrepresentations that a manufacturer made to the FAA.